-How to Build a Built-in Part 1 of 3 - The Cabinets
+How to Build a Built-in The Cabinets - Woodworking

 The Custom Built-ins started out with lots of research, and like many DIY project we looked to Pinterest and Houzz for inspiration.
 You can follow me on Pinterest here and Houzz here.
 A lot of love and time went into this project and in this post you will learn how the cabinets were made.
 The second post will discuss the fireplace and the third will conclude with the bookshelves.
 Below is a photo of the final project.